 Mexico City is the place for anyone who loves food, both those who love restaurants and those who love getting their hands dirty standing at local food stalls.
 I must say that Mexico City is one of the best places in the world for a street food experience so everybody should give it a go in order to eat like a local.
 The variety of food stalls is impressive in any areas, so if you solo travel to Mexico City just choose one and join in and you will feel part of a the Mexican community.
 My recommendation is to follow locals’ suggestions or to go for places that have a sink and those that are full of people – this is the best guarantee of all!

-Mexico City is said to be the cities with highest number of museums so you will definitely find the one that satisfies your passion.
-My favourite is the Museum of Anthropology as you can see the capital through the eyes of an archaeologist; the building’s structure itself takes you back to ancient times.
-Bellas Artes and Chapultepec are a must to those loving murals and wants to discover Mexican muralists, including Diego Rivera.
-For something less traditional, head to Museo Memoria y Tolerancia, a museum whose mission is to spread the importance of human rights and tolerance, or challenge yourself at MIDE, an interactive museum focused on economic themes, located in one of my favourite historical building in the historical centre.
+For something more off-the-beaten-path, head to Museo Memoria y Tolerancia, a museum whose mission is to spread the importance of human rights and tolerance.
+Or why not challenge yourself at MIDE, an interactive museum focused on economic themes, located in one of my favourite historical building in the historical centre.

 Where to stay

 I love walking so I usually walk an area from top to bottom, as for me there is no better way to discover a place and observe its people.
-But you’ll need other transport to move to different areas.
-I usually use the tube and the metro bus, which are safe if you don’t need to use them at peak hours.
-If you are not a fan of busy places, I would recommend Uber.
-It works very well in the city, and at night it is a must so don’t forget to download the app if you don’t have it already.
+But you’ll need other transportation to move to different areas.
+Uber is the best option as it is safe, convenient, and cheap!
+If you go out at night then Uber is a must!